tamos/MACS30200proj/MethodsResults/MethodsResults.md

 #### Further Steps

-In the next iteration of this simulation, additional optimization algorithms will be employed and compared to simple heuristic parameterizations.
+In the next iteration of this simulation, additional optimization algorithms will be employed and compared to heuristic parameterizations (as above).
 In order to implement certain algorithms, such as brute force, tools such as multi-thread and parallel processing will be explored.
 Different and more granular validation measures will be employed to better understand the robustness of the simulation to new test data.
 In the next week, new data will be available from ACLED and IOM which will help to futher test the performance of the simulation.

 \pagebreak